tub-elastest/epm-adapter-docker-compose/docs/index.md

 # Elastest Platform Manager Docker-Compose adapter

-The Docker-Compose client for the EPM is used to launch docker-compose instances.
+The Docker-Compose adapter compliant with ElasTest Platform Manager is used to launch docker-compose instances.
 The docker-compose file is passed along with an additional Metadata file in a package.

 The package has to be a **tar** file and has to have the following structure:
 ```bash